What I Do

 Do You Need This Stuff?

 If you do good work at a reasonable price, you’ll be in demand.
-But folks have to find you, and people turn to Google for that.
-That’s part of your online presence; let’s amp it up so you get found and start getting more clients.
+But prospects first have to find you, and people turn to Google for that.
+That’s only part of your online presence, but we should amp it up so you get found and start getting more clients.

 I hope you won’t fall for the stupid-cheap “we build your website in 1 week” pitches, because it’s not just about a website.
 There’s a whole lot more under the covers than just the client-facing website, and you’ll find yourself in the trenches more than you bargained for.